ahmedbadawy11/Continuous-Evaluation-with-Kafka/README.md

 # Continuous-Evaluation-with-Kafka

+## Introduction
+This repository contains the code and documentation for a machine learning project focusing on the analysis and modeling of a static dataset, as well as the dynamic simulation of model behavior in real-time scenarios.
+The project aims to develop and compare machine learning models for cyber security attack detection, emphasizing both static and dynamic aspects.

 ## Static Part:

 In the initial phase of this project, an in-depth analysis of the static dataset was conducted.
 The dataset, named static_dataset.csv, comprises 15 features and their corresponding labels, totaling 268,074 rows.
 Two of these features contain categorical values, necessitating specific preprocessing steps.